Good Causes Supported by the Church

 As a church community we are always willing to help good causes, both local and further afield.
 Below are details of the charities we help on a regular and occasional basis:

-The Epiphany Trust’s Child Action Lanka Centre for Street Children in Kandy is the Church's Charity for 2013/14..
+Child Action Lanka Centre for Street Children in Kandy.
 The Centre in Kandy, the third largest city in Sri Lanka, has become a haven of security for more than 150 youngsters.
+We have had many fundraising events and have built a house for one of the leaders Ramesh to live and work safely, and most recently a Bus For Child Action Lanka to safely transport children to the centre.

 The project has expanded to include workshops and skills training for the mums also, many of whom beg on the street.